Wakaran-desu/Wakaran-desu/README.md

 - 👋 Hi, I’m @Wakaran-desu
-- 👀 I’m interested in learning more about programming languages and how to code for front-end designs
+- 👀 I’m interested in learning more about programming languages and the idustry of software developers
-- 🌱 I’m currently looking for a specific language to start with
+- 🌱 I’m currently a Talent Acquisition partner with several tech companies based in Malaysia
 - 💞️ I’d be up to collaborate with a mentor
 - 📫 Please email me at quahjit3@hotmail.com if you're looking for an apprentice padawan.